© PA / Alamy

 *

 News Group Newspapers was given the opportunity to respond in more detail to Nick Davies’s reporting ahead of publication; instead it offered the short general statement above.
-Following the release of most of Davies’s articles, the company responded in a further statement:
+Following the release of most of Davies’s articles, the company responded in a further statement, pasted below.
+The article was also amended on 22nd May 2024 to reflect further responses from NGN.

 “The allegations in this series of articles are in large part contained in draft amendments to the Claimants’ case in their ongoing litigation against News Group Newspapers.
 The Claimants have applied to introduce these amendments into their pleaded case, but that application has not yet been decided by the Court.